alphazygma/semc-sample/README.md

 Small code to show basic knowledge of the programming language along with some practices of code structure and quality.

 The code includes using function pointers to create a Prompt to execute functions; it also uses `vector` and `pair` from the STL along with class and namespace usage to organize code.

+It also includes showing inheritance with a Factory to demonstrate how it could be used with dependency injection within a framework and allowing abstraction of classes to deal with different data storages (_like if using an ORM_)

+**Note:** An executable is not provided, but setting up the project in XCode and running the project will print the output to the command line.

 This small code is also built on a Mac with OSX 10.10.5, and the XCode project is included.